Active Learning of Model Discrepancy with Bayesian Experimental Design: Discussions

 \section{Discussions}

 This work adopts a Bayesian framework rooted in information theory while aligning more closely with traditional experimental design due to the reliance on measured data.
 Specifically, we conduct preliminary experiments with several proposed designs, evaluate the information gained from each, and use this information to optimize for an improved design.
 While the likelihood and posterior updates rely on an inaccurate model, the results presented in Section~\ref{sec: Numerical Results} demonstrate that this approach yields highly informative designs with respect to effectively enabling model correction despite discrepancies.
 The optimization problem can be practically addressed by proposing several candidate designs and selecting or interpolating the most informative one.
 Alternatively, it can be solved using either gradient-based methods or derivative-free optimization techniques.
 It is worth noting that the numerical results of Section~\ref{sec: Numerical Results} only employ the measurement data of the optimal design point for model error correction, instead of the measurement data on a trajectory of points that lead to the optimal design point.
-If the whole trajectory of measurement data is used for model error correction, the performance of the subsequent posterior distribution estimation for the physics-based model parameters could be slightly worse, which seems to be counter-intuitive and is mainly due to the direct contribution of the optimal design point in the subsequent posterior distribution estimation.
-This accounts for the main reason that having a better match of measurement data on the optimal design point is more favorable than an overall good match of measurement data on the whole trajectory of searching the optimal design point.
+Admittedly, more data along the whole optimization trajectory tends to provide more information gain, while the calibration of the model error can possibly be worse by using the trajectory of data points, and thus the criterion based on information gain to assess the data informativeness on correcting the model error needs to build on a fixed amount of data points, e.g., a single data point in this work.
+The reason for only adopting the data at the optimal design point for a given stage is mainly due to the direct contribution of the optimal design point in the posterior distribution estimation of the subsequent stage.
+Therefore, a better match of measurement data on the optimal design point is more favorable than an overall good match of measurement data on the whole optimization trajectory, for which the model accuracy on the optimal design point could be compensated a bit to ensure the overall agreement with the whole trajectory data.